xoopscube/xelfinder/README.md

 PathInfo is used for image referencing, but depending on the server environment,
 PathInfo may not be available and the image may not be displayed correctly.

-In this case, please set "Disable PathInfo for file reference URLs" to "Yes"
+In this case, set "Disable PathInfo for file reference URLs" to "Yes"
 in the general settings of the administration page.

 ### Change the popup to IFRAME